 About PCI Health & Movement Sciences

-What is PCI Health & Movement Sciences?
+What is Peer Community in (PCI) Health & Movement Sciences?

-Managing board of PCI Health & Movement Sciences
+Managing Board of PCI Health & Movement Sciences

-Founder, Representative, & Manager:
+Founder, Representative, & Principal Manager

 • Matthieu Boisgontier (University of Ottawa, Canada)